richardreiter/vinyl-exchange-club/README.md

 - The footer icons were taken from [Font Awesome.](https://fontawesome.com/)
 - Font inspiration ideas were taken from [this blog post.](https://artisanthemes.io/best-google-fonts-combinations-modern-agency-website/)
-- The color scheme was inspired on [this article.](https://designshack.net/articles/trends/best-website-color-schemes/)
+- The colour scheme was inspired by [this article.](https://designshack.net/articles/trends/best-website-color-schemes/)
 - The instructions on [how to fix the navigation bar text aligning backwards](https://stackoverflow.com/questions/32768668/navigation-bar-text-aligning-backwards-css) were taken from [this Stack Overflow post](https://stackoverflow.com/questions/32768668/navigation-bar-text-aligning-backwards-css).
 - The instructions on [how to reset/remove the latest Git commit from a repo](https://gist.github.com/CrookedNumber/8964442) were taken from [this Github Gist](https://gist.github.com/CrookedNumber/8964442).
-- The instructions on [how to center a form submit button](https://stackoverflow.com/questions/4221263/center-form-submit-buttons-html-css) were taken from [this Stack Overflow post](https://stackoverflow.com/questions/4221263/center-form-submit-buttons-html-css).
+- The instructions on [how to centre a form submit button](https://stackoverflow.com/questions/4221263/center-form-submit-buttons-html-css) were taken from [this Stack Overflow post](https://stackoverflow.com/questions/4221263/center-form-submit-buttons-html-css).
 - The instructions on [how to fix the iframe showing error on validation](https://stackoverflow.com/questions/11810034/iframe-showing-error-on-validation) were taken from [this Stack Overflow post.](https://stackoverflow.com/questions/11810034/iframe-showing-error-on-validation)
 - [This Stack Overflow blog post about best practices for writing code comments](https://stackoverflow.blog/2021/07/05/best-practices-for-writing-code-comments/) inspired me, when leaving code comments/references.
 - [This Youtube video](https://www.youtube.com/watch?v=tKSUokG3Y0w) that taught me more about User Stories.